Fleming College: Frost Campus

 St. Joseph's Convent was the original location of the college's Lindsay campus in 1967.
 The college acquired its own facilities by 1973 and, in turn, this site was named the Frost Campus (in honour of Leslie Frost).
 Frost Campus is Fleming's School of Environmental and Natural Resource Sciences, which focuses on environmental and natural resource education (including earth resources, fish and wildlife, and GIS).
 In 2004, the campus expanded with a new environmental technology wing.

-The Frost Campus features a "living wall" - the first of its kind in a college environment - a green roof, a campus arboretum and a butterfly garden.
+The Frost Campus features a "living wall" (the first of its kind in a college environment): a green roof, a campus arboretum and a butterfly garden.
 The campus is home to two fish hatcheries, which raise muskellunge and Atlantic salmon as part of fish restoration and conservation efforts.

 The Centre for Advancement of Water and Wastewater Technologies (CAWT) is also based at Frost Campus.
 The CAWT is an internationally recognized research institute that conducts research in the areas of water and wastewater treatment science.
 It is composed of scientists, faculty researchers, technologists, and a community of associates from academic, industrial, and private sectors.

 In September 2008 the Frost Campus became home to the new joint degree-diploma in Ecological Restoration in partnership with Trent University.
 Students in the program spend two years at Fleming and two years at Trent.
-They graduate with an Honours B.Sc. and an Ontario College Diploma in Ecological Restoration.
+They can graduate with an Honours B.Sc. and an Ontario College Diploma in Ecological Restoration.

+Toronto Campus

+The college has partnered with Trebas Institute to establish Fleming College Toronto.
+In March 2022, Fleming College and Trebas Institute formed a partnership to offer some of Fleming's programs at Fleming College's Toronto campus (operated by Global University Systems Canada, who owns Trebas Institute).
+The partnership, approved by Ontario’s Ministry of Colleges and Universities, allows students to access a combination of programs and services from both public and private institutions.
+The collaboration aims to provide practical, industry-relevant education to help students succeed in the workforce.
+The Toronto campus offers students the opportunity to study in a business-focused environment with access to career opportunities in the Greater Toronto Area.